siddhesh128/Prental-control-App/TESTING_GUIDE.md

-# Complete Pairing Flow Testing Guide
+# Pairing Flow Testing Guide

+Use this guide to verify the QR pairing flow end to end in emulator or on device.

 ## Prerequisites